quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ### What is the `JoinPoint` argument used for?

-`JoinPoint` provides reflective access to both the state available at a `join point` and `static` information about it.
+`JoinPoint` provides reflective access to the state available at a given join point, like method parameters, return value, or thrown exception.
+It also provides all static information about the method itself.

 It must be the **first** parameter of the advice method.